dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-Churches.md

 Although the exterior is plain, the interior contains many items collected from home and abroad.

-The name Petton is derived from the Old English "peac" meaning a knoll, a hill or a peak and tun meaning an enclosure, a farmstead, a village or an estate.
+The name Petton is derived from the Old English 'peac' meaning a knoll, a hill or a peak and tun meaning an enclosure, a farmstead, a village or an estate.
 ![](../1shropshire/assets/images/churches/2017-07-02_15_23_25_DSC01248_DxO.jpg)

 # Name: St Michael and All Angels, Pitchford